 \subsection{Possible resolutions}

 Our conclusions, given these findings, are open-ended and call for further investigations of such correlation functions.
-One crucial issue that needs to be addressed is if such actions can be consistently expanded around flat space in the absence of any physical scale in their expressions, beyond a specific order, without encountering the puzzling behaviour we identified in our analysis.
-The need to introduce an extra scale $\mu_F$ in the expression of the $TTJJ$ vertex using Riegert's conformal decomposition is an indication that the action cannot be correctly Fourier transformed to momentum space.
-This is in clear contradiction with the result we have obtained for the anomaly part of the perturbative $TTJJ$ and corresponding WIs, which are, obviously, free of any logarithmic term.\\ In Riegert's action, this point is, in a way, expected, given that the $\Delta_4$ operator is quartic.
-It is nevertheless remarkable that the action successfully predicts the behaviour of the $TTT$, as shown in \cite{Coriano:2017mux}.
+One crucial issue that needs to be addressed is if such actions can be consistently expanded around a flat spacetime - in the absence of any physical scale in their expressions - beyond a specific order, without encountering the puzzling behaviour that we have identified in our analysis.
+The need to introduce an extra scale $\mu_F$ in the expression of the $TTJJ$ vertex using Riegert's conformal decomposition, is an indication that the action cannot be correctly Fourier transformed to momentum space.
+This is in clear contradiction with the result we have obtained for the anomaly part of the perturbative $TTJJ$ and corresponding WIs, which are, obviously, free of any logarithmic term.
+In Riegert's action, this point is, in a way, expected, given that the $\Delta_4$ operator is quartic and it has been noticed before \cite{Erdmenger:1996yc}.\\ It is nevertheless remarkable that the action successfully predicts the behaviour of the $TTT$, as shown in \cite{Coriano:2017mux}.
 On the other hand, the FV action does not suffer from such shortcomings since it can be transformed in momentum space.
 However, the gauge choice $(\Sigma_{FV})$ used for its definition is formally very involved, being defined as a logarithmic expansion of a curvature dependent Green function.
 Even though no scale is present in the logarithm, one may ask if the expansion is justified in the flat spacetime limit, and $R\,\square^{-1}$ is a reasonable variable that can appear in an expansion.
-The issues that we have identified could be related to the expansion of such effective actions that cannot be consistently supported around Minkowski space to all orders in the external fields. \\ The answer to this question may be found by extending these types of analysis to a curved space, to begin with, such as to a maximally symmetric space or to other spaces where dimensionful constants are naturally present in the background.\\ Finally, one possibility is to proceed with a modification of such actions by the inclusion of Weyl invariant terms in order to resolve this issue, even in a flat space.
-These extra terms can be identified in our approach, at least up to 4-point functions, by investigating more closely the mismatch between the perturbative analysis and the predictions of such anomaly-induced actions.\\ In all these analyses, it is obvious that the most secure way to deal with these issues is to proceed with a perturbative expansion of the correlators that provides a secure reference for any further investigation of these issues.
-In principle, the strategy we have presented is extendable to any order. \\ These important points are currently under investigation.
+The issues that we have identified could be related to such intrinsic limitations.
+The answer to this question may be found by extending these types of analysis to a curved space, to begin with, such as to a maximally symmetric space or to other spaces where dimensionful constants are naturally present.\\ Finally, one possibility is to proceed with a modification of such anomaly induced action by the inclusion of Weyl invariant terms.
+These extra terms can be identified, by investigating more closely the mismatch between the perturbative analysis and the predictions of such anomaly-induced actions, as done in this work for the $TTJJ$.\\ In all these analyses, it is obvious that the safest way to deal with these problems is to proceed with perturbative tests, that provide a safe reference for any further investigation of these issues.
+In principle, the strategy we have presented can be extended any n-point function.
+These important aspects are currently being investigated.